suiGn/i.mLearning/methods/AddingSinusoids.md

 # Adding Sinusoids:

 A vector representing sinusoids is rotating.
-Sinusoids are based on a circle
+Sinusoids are based on a circle.
 If the frequencies of the sinusoids are the same, vectors rotate at the same speed.

-Artificial Intelligence is already here.
+**Do not ever be pretentious.**

-It is not about the first one; it is about the future.
+Moving  at a constant speed constant direction.